StephanoTonelli/VehicleSalesDashboard/README.md

 ### Intended results

-- Best selling brand
+- Best selling brand  -> X
-- Best selling model in the brand
+- Best selling model in the brand  -> X
-- best selling brand in category
+- best selling brand in body type  -> X
-- best selling model in category
+- best selling model in body type  -> X
-- Best seller
+- Best seller  -> X
-- selling trend of the best model over the years
+- selling trend of the best model over the years  -> X

-- compare averages of mmr and sellling price
+- average price of the model selected and distribution of the prices - with average of mmr -> X

-- average price of the model selected and distribution of the prices - with average of mmr
+- distribution of prices by brand and by category -> X

-- distribution of prices by brand and by category
+- seasonal prices for each model -> X

-- seasonal prices for each model
+- seasonal number of sales per make -> X

-- seasonal number of sales
+- correlation of odometer and price -> X

-- correlation of odometer and price
+- correlation of color and price -> X
-- correlation of color and price
+- correlation of transmission and price - compare means -> X
-- correlation of transmission and price - compare means
+- correlation of condition and price -> X